ATTENTION: développement arrêté en 2017 !Informations complémentaires (EN)

 Obnam can easily be run under the Python profiler.
 You need to have the profiler installed.
 Check with your operating system or Python installation how to achieve that.
 To see if you have it installed, run the following command on the command line:

 If this outputs nothing, all is well.
 If it outputs an error such as the following, you have not got the profiler installed:

 Traceback (most recent call last): File "<string>", line 1, in <module> ImportError: No module named cProfiler

 Once you have the profiler installed, run Obnam like this:

 This will cause the profiling data to be written to the file

 backup.prof.
-You can do this for any Obnam command, and write it to any file.
+You can do this for any Obnam command, and write it to

 The profiling data is in binary form.
 Obnam comes with a little helper program to transform it to a human-readable form: